Frequently Asked Questions

 Check-out on Sunday is at 10 a.m.
 Please leave the room key inside and lock the door as you leave.

 Conference staff will ONLY manage registration for conference activities.
-Located in Moore Auditorium, along with the Bookstore, the registration desk will be staffed on Friday from 3 – 8 p.m and Saturday from 8 a.m. – 5 p.m.
+Located in Moore Auditorium, along with the Bookstore, the registration desk will be staffed on Friday from 3 – 8 p.m and on Saturday beginning at 8 a.m.
 The Bookstore will have the same hours.

 All rooms at Schoodic have been taken.
 What other kind of lodging is available in the Schoodic area?